cheeseBG/DataStructure/README.md

 # DataStructure
-Study data structure and GUI with Python.
+Study data structure and GUI with Python3.